How to Write an Great Interview Essay

 Sample Interview Essay - The best Interview Write-up Example

 As a prerequisite to writing my university discourse paper, I interviewed Professor Bob Weisberg, who's a professor of political science at OSU.
-My humanities discipline is law, and although Weisberg doesn't teach in law school, he has a law degree, used to work as a lawyer, and has taught law-related courses in the past, so it seemed like he'd have a good understanding of writing in the legal profession.
+My humanities discipline is law, and although Weisberg doesn't teach in law school, he has a law degree, used to work as a lawyer, and has taught law-related courses in the past.
+Hence, it seemed like he'd have a good understanding of writing in the legal profession.
 As it turned out, he'd written legal briefs in several different lawsuits on behalf of his clients, and I also found out that he published a law review article in the UCLA Law Review in 1998.

 Weisberg started the interview by asking what type of law I was writing about; this took me aback because I was just planning to write about the law in general since I figured it would be similar across various legal fields.
-I told him this, and he said that there were many commonalities across the different types of law?criminal, environmental, civil rights, etc., but that the differences were significant as well I indicated that I was primarily interested in the overarching characteristics, and he said this was fine.
+I told him this, and he said that there were many commonalities across the different types of law”criminal, environmental, civil rights, etc., but that the differences were significant as well I indicated that I was primarily interested in the overarching characteristics, and he said this was fine.

 Throughout the interview, Weisberg kept stopping to consult different legal books, and this was the part of the interview I found most surprising.
 Weisberg said that the vocabulary used in law is so specialized that even lawyers have to look it up all the time.
 I mentioned I thought this was what people learned in law school, and Weisberg said law school is more about learning legal concepts, and that the main trick with the vocabulary has the resources to find the vocabulary you need.